-On reserves managed by the Department of Environment, Water and Natural Resources (DEWNR), standard DEWNR fire management policy and procedures will be applied where appropriate and according to existing reserve management plans.
+On reserves managed by the Department of Environment and Water (DEW), standard DEW fire management policy and procedures will be applied where appropriate and according to existing reserve management plans.

 On Aboriginal owned land, the Aboriginal owners have the final say about the management of their country, and are supported to implement their plans by relevant land management agencies.
 It is important that all agencies work together to build trust, share resources and information, and provide the best possible support to Anangu.

 On country that is to be jointly managed, it is vital that the process of joint management (Tjungaringu) reinforces Nguraritja (Aboriginal traditional owners) as the custodians and interpreters of their own culture, and advocates for their own social and economic interests.